The Project (Australian TV program): Series 15: 2023

 On 23 November 2022, it was announced that Sarah Harris would replace Bickmore and join the panel in January 2023 to co-host five nights a week, from Sunday to Thursday.
 Harris would co-host alongside Waleed Aly, who would remain as a presenter from Monday to Thursday, whilst Hamish Macdonald would continue to co-host every Friday and Sunday whilst also reporting on stories from around the country.
 Reporter and producer Georgie Tunny was announced to be returning to the show in 2023, as a regular co-host on Friday nights.

-On 18 December 2022, it was announced that comedians Sam Taunton and Michael Hing were joining the panel as regular co-hosts in 2023, replacing previous presenter Peter Helliar.
+On 18 December 2022, it was announced that comedians Sam Taunton and Michael Hing were joining the panel as regular co-hosts in 2023, replacing previous presenters Peter Helliar and Tommy Little.

+Series 16: 2024

+The Project returned in 2024 with all hosts returning.
+Sarah Harris dropped her hosting days from five to four per week, with Georgie Tunny now hosting on Thursday and Fridays.

+Series 17: 2025

+On 17 January 2025, Network 10 confirmed that Michael Hing would not be returning to the show as a host on Friday and Sunday nights.
+It was subsequently announced that the show would move to a three host format on Fridays, with Rove McManus, Georgie Tunny and Susie Youssef at the helm.
+Sam Taunton began hosting five nights a week to replace Hing on Sundays.
+Myf Warhurst filled in for Youssef at the start of the year.

+2025 Cancellation

+On 9 June 2025, Network 10 confirmed that The Project would be replaced by a new current affairs program, as the network was preparing to phase out its long-running show.
+The final episode of the series aired on 27 June, with former hosts Carrie Bickmore, Dave Hughes, Charlie Pickering and Pete Helliar making guest appearances.

+Following the conclusion of the program, The Project’s social media accounts remained active, promising to continue sharing content with daily posts.

 Special episodes

 The Election Project

 A one-hour special covering the 2010 Federal Election, entitled The Election Project, aired on Saturday, 21 August 2010, and marked the first time the show was broadcast on a weekend.
 Guests included Hugh Riminton and George Negus.
 The show received 459,000 viewers, ranking 11th for the night.
 The special returned for the 2013 election and aired for 4 hours and 23 minutes, making it the longest broadcast of The Project ever.
 Riminton returned with regular panellists Steve Price and Natasha Stott Despoja as well as candidates from the Labor and Liberal parties.
 This edition received 306,000 viewers over its four and a half-hour broadcast.

 While Channel Ten showed an hour's worth of the show in the majority of states, Adelaide was only shown 30 minutes due to football commitments.
 This may have altered the overall ratings for the show.

 This was the first time since the mid-1990s that Ten devoted coverage to a national election; usually the network opted to air alternative programming.